-Research has shown that there is a high correlation between those communities with Pennsylvania German ancestry and those communities with concentrations of Amish population.30 Within Waushara County, Amish settlements include 52 households, 291 people, and an average household size of 5.6 persons (Appendix D, Table D-3).
+Research has shown that there is a high correlation between those communities with Pennsylvania German ancestry and those communities with concentrations of Amish population.
+Within Waushara County, Amish settlements include 52 households, 291 people, and an average household size of 5.6 persons (Appendix D, Table D-3).
 Thirty-three percent are employed in farming, 23 percent in dairying and 51 percent in woodworking.
-There are no Amish Settlements within the Town of Leon.
-According to a power point presentation http://wigenweb.org/waushara/cvtn/sh.htm.
+While Waushara County has Amish Settlements, these settlements are not concentrated in the Town of Oasis area.
+According to power point presentation given by UW-Extension29, in 2000, there were between 0 to 10 Waushara County residents over the age of 5, who speak a Germanic language at home in the Town of Oasis.
+It further states that "The Amish speak a Germanic language at home".